Note: blog post updated September 2019

-We are looking forward to seeing 400+ professionals and board members working to ensure the long-term vitality of nonprofit Jewish camp at the JCamp 180 Annual Conference in just a couple of weeks!
+We are looking forward to seeing 400+ professionals and board members working to ensure the long-term vitality of nonprofit Jewish camp at the JCamp 180 Annual Conference soon!

 One of the ways that JCamp 180 (and the Harold Grinspoon Foundation) supports your Jewish Camp to thrive is to offer a free annual conference to advance your learning in our core areas of Governance, Strategic Planning, Fundraising, Legacy Fundraising, Outreach/Communications, and Enrollment.

 Each year we offer workshops and speakers on a range of topics of interest to both lay leaders and camp staff as well as plenty of opportunities for networking.

 So...how can YOU get the most out of your conference attendance?
 Here are our recommendations:

 - Write down 2 or 3 specific things you want to learn from sessions or peers at the conference.

 - Plan on connecting with 2 or 3 people who you can learn from as well.
 Not sure who to speak with?
 Contact your camp’s JCamp 180 Mentor for recommendations of people you should network with while you are at the conference.

 After the Conference: Follow-up